 , which describes a function aligned with the organizational strategic plan and personnel; and OPTIMIZED

 , which describes a management process performed at an optimal level with best practices in full use.

 In this sample, an OPTIMIZED

 organization’s IT proactively presents solutions to the business.

-The CMM is a framework that describes an improvement path from an ad-hoc, immature process to a mature, disciplined process focused on continuous improvement.
+The capability maturity model is a framework that describes an improvement path from an ad hoc, immature process to a mature, disciplined process focused on continuous improvement.
 The CMM defines the state of a process using a common language that is based on the Carnegie Mellon Software Engineering Institute Capability Maturity Model.
-The CMM consists of a continuum of five process maturity levels, enabling process owners to rate the state, or maturity, of a given process as Initial, Repeatable, Defined, Managed or Optimizing.
-It applies to any process within an organization and, when applied effectively, improves the ability of organizations to meet goals for cost, schedule, functionality and quality and is a useful tool when communicating with stakeholders.
-This model establishes a yardstick against which to determine and pursue improved performance.